We found 5 providers with an interest in gastrointestinal problems and who accept Cigna near Burleson, TX.

 All Interests: Gastrointestinal Cancer, Leukemia, Cancer

-Dr. Shadan Mansoor practices adult hematology, adult oncology, and medical oncology in Fort Worth, TX and Burleson, TX.
+Dr. Shadan Mansoor specializes in adult hematology, adult oncology, and medical oncology.
 Dr. Mansoor (or staff) speaks Urdu, Spanish, and Hindi.
-These areas are among her clinical interests: bladder cancer, cervical cancer, and liver cancer.
-Her professional affiliations include Plaza Medical Center of Fort Worth, Texas Health Harris Methodist Hospital Fort Worth, and Texas Health Harris Methodist Hospital Southwest Fort Worth.
-Her education and training includes medical school at Dow Medical College and residency at Boston Medical Center.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Mansoor accepts.
-She has an open panel.
+Clinical interests for Dr. Mansoor include bladder cancer, cervical cancer, and liver cancer.
+Dr. Mansoor is professionally affiliated with Plaza Medical Center of Fort Worth, Texas Health Harris Methodist Hospital Fort Worth, and Texas Health Harris Methodist Hospital Southwest Fort Worth.
+Dr. Mansoor is a graduate of Dow Medical College.
+For her residency, Dr. Mansoor trained at Boston Medical Center.
+She is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Mansoor has an open panel.

 Relevant Interests: , liver cancer